notadeejay/rbc-training/data/Week 3 Day 2/02__Intro to Programming__Reading.md

 #### Bugs

-If you hang around Lighthouse Labs long enough, chances are you'll hear someone say something like:
+If you hang around developers long enough, chances are you'll hear someone say something like:

 > I found another bug in my program.